Sarah Caruso – Meetinghouse Owner and Operator

 Email: sarah@meetinghouseclay.com

 Sarah Caruso is passionate about clay, about art, about people, and about building community.
 And good food, but thankfully the rest of her passions often provide opportunities to make and share good food.
-Sarah brings two decades of experience as a working clay artist, seventeen years teaching ceramics and 8 years of professional studio management and program direction to her resume as owner/operator of Meetinghouse Clay Center.
+Sarah brings three decades of experience as a working clay artist, 25 years teaching ceramics and 15 years of professional studio management and program direction to her resume as owner/operator of Meetinghouse Clay Center.
 Sarah graduated from Skidmore College in 1995 with a BS in Ceramics and Metalsmithing, and earned her MS in Art Education from The College of Saint Rose in 1998.

 Sue Wadoski